-Aim: The aim of this work was to formulate aspirin-loaded lipid based formulation in order to enhance the oral bioavailability and inhibit gastric irritation.
+Objective: The aim of this work was to formulate aspirin-loaded lipid based formulation in order to enhance oral bioavailability and inhibit gastric irritation.

-Methods: This solid lipid microparticles loaded with aspirin (SLM) was formulated by modified cold homogenization-solvent evaporation method.
-In vitro studies such as in vitro drug release, particle size, encapsulation efficiency (EE), micromeritic properties and loading capacity were carried out.
+Methods: This solid lipid microparticles loaded with aspirin (SLM) was formulated by a modified cold homogenization-solvent evaporation method.
+In vitro studies such as in vitro drug release, particle size, Encapsulation Efficiency (EE), micromeritic properties and loading capacity were carried out.
 Pharmacodynamics studies such as anti-inflammatory and ulcerative properties of the SLM were also carried out in Wistar rats.

-Results: The results showed that aspirin entrapped SLM exhibited highest EE of 72% and particle size range of 7.60 ± 0.141µm to 20.25 ± 0.070 µm.
-Formulations had about 55% drug release at 6 h in simulated intestinal fluid pH 6.8.
+Results: The results showed that aspirin entrapped SLM exhibited the highest EE of 72% and particle size range of 7.60 + 0.141µm to 20.25 + 0.070µm.
+Formulations had about 55% drug release at 6h in simulated intestinal fluid pH 6.8.
 The formulations had good flowability that could facilitate filling into hard gelatin capsule shells.
 The SLM exhibited 100% gastroprotection against aspirin-induced ulcers (p < 0.05).
-The percentage anti-inflammatory activities also showed that aspirin-entrapped SLM had 78% oedema inhibition at 7 h, while the reference had 68% inhibition at 7 h.
+The percentage of anti-inflammatory activities also showed that aspirin-entrapped SLM had 78% oedema inhibition at 7h, while the reference had 68% inhibition at 7h.

-Department of Pharmaceutical Technology and Industrial Pharmacy, University of Nigeria, Nsukka 410001, Department of Pharmaceutical Technology and Industrial Pharmacy, University of Nigeria, Nsukka 410001, Department of Pharmaceutical Technology and Industrial Pharmacy, University of Nigeria, Nsukka 410001, Department of Pharmaceutics, University of Nigeria, Nsukka 410001
+Department of Pharmaceutical Technology and Industrial Pharmacy, University of Nigeria, Nsukka 410001, Department of Pharmaceutics, University of Nigeria, Nsukka 410001, Department of Pharmaceutical Technology and Industrial Pharmacy, University of Nigeria, Nsukka 410001, Department of Pharmaceutics, University of Nigeria, Nsukka 410001